Contents

 The Painted Hall is expensive to get in and, in our opinion, not worth it, which is the beauty of the pass – getting into cool places that are only somewhat worth it with The London Pass.

-We heard a story that the columns don’t reach the ceiling either and are simply a decorative feature and not a structural one.
+We heard a story that the columns don’t reach the ceiling either and are simply decorative features, not structural ones.

 Cost: £15